xamarin/xamarin-forms-samples/BoxView/TextDecoration/README.md

 ---
 name: Text Decoration
-description: One simple application of the `BoxView` element is for adorning text with horizontal and vertical lines.
-This sample is described in more detail i...
+description: One simple application of the BoxView element is for adorning text with horizontal and vertical lines.
+This sample is described in more detail in the article on BoxView.
 topic: sample
 languages:
 - csharp